General gravitational properties of neutron stars: curvature invariants, binding energy, and trace anomaly: Results

 When concentrating for simplicity on the median values, the first two panels from the left in Fig.~\ref{fig:fig1} clearly show that the Ricci scalar is always positive and essentially constant across the star, retaining the value at the centre up to the outer layers of the star, where $\mathcal{R} \to 0$, as the stellar surface is approached.
 At the same time, when considering the mass-cut at $2.1\,M_{\odot}$ (third panel), it is possible to note that the Ricci scalar is no longer monotonic and that it actually increases to a local maximum around $r/R \simeq 0.7$ to then decrease towards the surface.
 Also, while the average value is always positive, a small portion of the EOSs does show stellar models with negative Ricci scalar in the stellar core.
 This behaviour is magnified when considering a mass cut at $M=M_{\mathrm{TOV}}$, as shown in the fourth (rightmost) panel of Fig.~\ref{fig:fig1}.
 In this case, in fact, it is possible to note that $\mathcal{R}$ is not only non-monotonic, but that it can have negative values in the inner regions of the stars.
 Indeed, while the median value of $\mathcal{R} > 0$ for $r/R \simeq 0$, it vanishes for $r/R \simeq 0.25$.
 The Ricci scalar then grows to a local maximum near the stellar surface and naturally vanishes as the stellar surface is approached.
-We should note that for the static fluid configurations considered here, $\mathcal{R}_{\mu\nu} u^{\mu} u^{\nu} > 0$ everywhere, so that -- using the Raychaudhuri equation -- timelike geodesics would still be focussed even in regions where $\mathcal{R} < 0$~\cite{Rezzolla_book:2013}.
+It is of interest to remark that the radial profile corresponding to $\mathrm{EOS}_2$ presents a jump close to the core, as it transits from negative values to positive ones at the center.
+This is due to the appearance in $\mathrm{EOS}_2$ of a first-order phase transition, as it can be appreciated on the right panel of Fig.~\ref{fig:fig2}, where the pressure exhibits a plateau at high densities before reaching the central energy density of the TOV NS, leading to a sound speed close to zero.
+By contrast, $\mathrm{EOS}_1$ presents a smoother radial profile of the Ricci scalar given that it does not exhibit a first-order phase transition at these densities.

 The left panel of Fig.~\ref{fig:fig2} displays with two colormaps the PDFs of the Ricci scalar as a function of the mass and radii of the various stellar models.
 More specifically, while the green colormap is used for those stellar models having non-negative Ricci scalar, \ie $\mathcal{R} \geq 0$, everywhere inside the star, the red colormap corresponds to those NSs with negative Ricci scalar, \ie $\mathcal{R} < 0$, somewhere inside the star.
 In both cases, $1$-$\sigma$, $2$-$\sigma$ confidence levels are shown with darker and lighter shades of the colours, while the solid grey line marks the $100\%$-confidence interval.
 The distributions clearly show that more compact stars are more likely to have negative values of the Ricci scalar and this can happen either at small radii ($R\simeq 11\,{\rm km}$) and with comparatively small masses ($M \gtrsim 2.0\, M_{\odot}$) or at larger radii ($R\simeq 13\,{\rm km}$) and with comparatively large masses ($M \gtrsim 2.3\, M_{\odot}$).
 Also worth remarking is that the most compact stars -- and hence massive stars for those EOSs~\citep[see][for a conjecture relating the maximum compactness to the maximum mass]{Rezzolla2025} -- all have a negative Ricci scalar somewhere in their interior.